xt-com/xt-api/_documentation/apiBasicInfo.md

     GET request parameters are placed in query Params, POST request parameters are placed in request body

-    Please set the request header information to：Content-Type=application/json or application/x-www-form-urlencoded
+    Please set the request header information to：Content-Type=application/json

     For requests that start other than /public, the request message needs to be signed